MaximTkachenko/blog/_drafts/2020-02-14-code-generation-in-dotnet.md

 # Introduction

 Code generation is a very interesting topic.
 Idea to generate methods and classes in runtime sounds like a magic for me.
-This feature is quite heavily used in guts of DI frameworks, ORMs etc.
+This feature is quite heavily used in guts of DI frameworks, ORMs, different mappers etc.

-Let's imagine I receive for some source a dictionary in a such format:
+Let's imagine I receive a dictionary from some source in a such format:
 ```c#
 {"Name", "John McClane"},
 {"Age", "33"}